 Continued growth globally results in an increasing demand for construction materials.
-According to WWF, the consequence of this growth is that the global production of cement in 2030 is projected to grow to a level roughly five times higher than that of 1990, or close to 5 billion tones worldwide.
-In turn, this impacts the overall level of greenhouse gas (GHG) emissions as the production of each tonne of cement results in emissions of roughly 0.89 tones of CO2 per tonne of cementitious material.
+According to WWF, the consequence of this growth is that the global production of cement in 2030 is projected to grow to a level roughly five times higher than that of 1990, or close to 5 billion tonnes worldwide.
+In turn, this impacts the overall level of greenhouse gas (GHG) emissions as the production of each tonne of cement results in emissions of roughly 0.89 tonnes of $\mathrm{CO}2$ per tonne of cementitious material.